-- (a) New buildings and extensions to existing buildings are to provide a minimum 6m rear setback, or extend no further to the rear than the predominant rear building line, whichever is the greater setback.
-The predominant rear setback is determined separately for each level. - (b) Side setbacks are to be consistent with Table 3.
+(a) New buildings and extensions to existing buildings are to provide a minimum 6m rear setback, or extend no further to the rear than the predominant rear building line, whichever is the greater setback.
+The predominant rear setback is determined separately for each level.